 - 1 tablespoon orange zest

-- In a large bowl, whisk bread flour with salt.
+- In a large bowl, whisk the bread flour with salt.
 Add the yeast mixture and honey, and combine until no pockets of flour remain, without over-mixing.
 Add the cranberries, walnuts, and orange zest.
 Stir until just combined.
-The dough will be very sticky and wet.
-Cover bowl tightly with plastic wrap and let it rest for 18 hours on the countertop, undisturbed.
+The dough will be very sticky and wet, that's normal.
+Cover bowl tightly with plastic wrap (without touching the dough) and let it rest for 18 hours on your kitchen countertop at room temperature.
 Yes, 18 hours!

 - After 18 hours, the dough will be very wet and sticky.
 Do NOT punch the dough.

 - Transfer dough to a well-floured surface and turn to coat with flour.
 Sprinkle more flour as needed, and flour your hands also.
 Gently fold the dough over from the edges to the center to form ball, being careful not to burst the air bubbles trapped inside.
 Then, turn the dough smooth side up and gently press the sides to re-shape if needed.
 Carefully transfer to a sheet of lightly floured parchment paper, smooth side up.

 - Cover with plastic wrap and let it rest over the counter for 30 minutes (no need to transfer it back to the bowl).

 - Meanwhile, place the Dutch oven with the lid inside the oven.
 Preheat the oven to 450 degrees F for 30 minutes.